TACC-Cloud/tapis-cli/TESTING.md

 ## Installation

-  -   - The CLI must be installable from git checkout.
+20-09-2019 | The CLI is installable from git checkout
   - It must be installable in **editable** mode (`pip install -e .`)
   - It must be installable in a virtual environment
   - It must be installable using setuptools (`python setup.py install`)
   - It must be installable under Python 3.5, 3.6, and 3.7
     (Python 2.7 support is forthcoming)

-## Configuration
+Please test the CLI under your favorite Python enviroment management practices so we can make sure it's relatively robust for the end user communities that will use it.

 ## General CLI Capabilities